 The pimento cheese will firm up as it chills.
 Serve cool.

 Type of Rice8/10/20 update: I originally thought brown rice wouldn't work in this recipe, but I'm happy to report that it does!
 I still recommend one of the white rice options for the best results, but if brown rice is what you have on hand, or you just prefer to eat whole-grains only, definitely go for it!
-The pimento cheese flavor and texture will still be great.
+The pimento cheese flavor and texture is still great.
 Storage:Lightly press a piece of plastic wrap onto the pimento cheese to protect from air.
 Cover fully, and refrigerate.
 Best consumed within 3 to 4 days.